Skip to main content

 Automated Provisioning

 Files.com supports several methods for automatically provisioning user accounts.
-The most effective method aligns with the identity systems, automation platforms, or development tools already used in your environment.
+The right method is the one that aligns with the identity systems, automation platforms, or development tools already in your environment.

 Most organizations provision Files.com users through the same systems that manage users or automation for other applications.
-For example, organizations that manage employee accounts through an Identity Provider provision users from that Identity Provider into Files.com.
+Organizations that manage employee accounts through an Identity Provider provision users from that Identity Provider into Files.com.
 Organizations that automate infrastructure with Terraform manage Files.com through Terraform.
-Organizations that manage identity events in internal systems or application code integrate those systems with Files.com using the SDK or API.
+Organizations that handle identity events in internal systems or application code integrate those systems with Files.com using the SDK or API.

 Choose a Provisioning Method That Matches Your Existing Tools

-If your organization manages employees through an Identity Provider, provisioning through the Identity Provider using SCIM represents the recommended approach.
+When your organization manages employees through an Identity Provider, use SCIM provisioning.
 The Identity Provider acts as the source of truth and automatically creates, updates, and deactivates users in Files.com while synchronizing group membership.

-If your organization provisions users through internal systems or application code, Files.com supports provisioning through the SDKs, APIs, and CLI.
-The SDK represents the recommended programmatic approach because it reduces the amount of code required compared to building integrations directly against the REST API.
+When your organization provisions users through internal systems or application code, use the Files.com SDKs, APIs, or CLI.
+The SDK is the recommended programmatic approach because it reduces the amount of code required compared to building integrations directly against the REST API.

-Organizations that already operate workflow automation or integration platforms can provision users through those platforms using Files.com iPaaS integrations.
+When your organization already operates workflow automation or integration platforms, provision users through those platforms using Files.com iPaaS integrations.
 Platforms including Microsoft Power Automate, Azure Logic Apps, Zapier, Boomi, MuleSoft, and Make trigger workflows that create, update, or deactivate Files.com users when events occur in connected business systems.

-Organizations that manage infrastructure through Terraform can provision and manage Files.com configuration through Terraform as part of their infrastructure-as-code workflows.
+When your organization manages infrastructure through Terraform, provision and manage Files.com configuration through Terraform as part of your infrastructure-as-code workflows.

-Organizations often apply different provisioning strategies for different categories of users, including internal employees, contractors, and external users such as partners, vendors, and collaborators.
-In these environments, multiple provisioning methods operate together using the tools already deployed in the environment.
+Many organizations apply different provisioning strategies for different categories of users, including internal employees, contractors, and external users such as partners, vendors, and collaborators.
+Multiple provisioning methods can operate together using the tools already deployed in the environment.

 Identity Provider Provisioning